Cover of Drive: The Surprising Truth About What Motivates Us

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Drive: The Surprising Truth About What Motivates Us:
+The most popular highlights from Drive: The Surprising Truth About What Motivates Us, saved by readers on Screvi.

 “Greatness and nearsightedness are incompatible.
 Meaningful achievement depends on lifting one's sights and pushing toward the horizon.”